Jsfain/AVR-IO/README.md

 Repository for general AVR I/O modules

 ## Overview
-This repository is used to hold some AVR-specific I/O source/header files to be used in various other projects.
+This repository is used to hold some AVR-specific I/O source and header files used used in various other projects.

 ## AVR-IO Source/Header Files
 1. **AVR_SPI.C(H)** - For using an SPI port on an AVR microcontroller.